-Next, add leaves with brighter colours like shades of orange, yellow and red.
-Also add leaves of greenish yellow to add a nice contrast.
-Allow some spaces in between the leaves on the top corners to colour in the sky with light blue colour.
+Next, add leaves with brighter colours like shades of orange, yellow, and red.
+Also, add leaves of greenish-yellow for a nice contrast.
+Allow some spaces in between the leaves on the top corners to colour the sky with light blue colour.

 Step 3: Adding details